 Little giants to recharge

-At the event, Mahle presented not only the battery to be recharged in 90 seconds.
+At the event, Mahle presented not only the battery that can be recharged in 90 seconds.
 The company's plans also include an integrated thermal management system for battery electric vehicles.
 With this system, the manufacturer wants to optimize the overall efficiency of the vehicles.
 Its introduction could reduce costs and allow the integration of motor, electronics and battery temperature control into the entire system.

 Ambitious goals, which will take (yes, I'm sure) well over 90 seconds.